stiebels/plantuml-e2e-action/README.md

     description: the module name of the domain following the py2puml definition
     required: true
   output_dir:
-    description: the directory where the PNG should be saved to.
-File names default to the module name, but differ by file extension (.puml/.png).
+    description: the directory where the SVG should be saved to.
+File names default to the module name, but differ by file extension (.puml/.svg).
     default: diagrams
     required: true
 ```